 Substitutions & Tips

-Pudding - feel free to use a cook-and-serve pudding mix instead of instant, or make the pudding from scratch (there are plenty of recipes for vegan vanilla pudding online).
-Note that the finished dish will need more time to chill and set, at least 4 hours.
+Pudding - feel free to use a cook-and-serve pudding mix instead of instant, or make the pudding from scratch.
+Note that the finished dish will need more time to chill and set since the pudding will be hot from the stove.
+Allow at least 4 hours.

 Batch Size - feeding a crowd?
-Double the recipe to fill a large 13x9-inch glass Pyrex dish.
+Double the recipe to fill a large 13x9-inch glass dish.